August 15, 2024, 3:45 pm | Read time: 10 minutes

 9. Spiaggia Porto Selvaggio – Apulia

 Spiaggia Porto Selvaggio is located in the middle of the Nardò Nature Park and is thus surrounded by forests.
-For many, it is the beach par excellence, and it is said that once you’ve been there, you will definitely return.
-Even in winter, this is a beautiful, warm place and is perfect for a picnic, as the landscape is beautiful.
-During the high season, however, you should try to be there early in the morning to secure a nice spot.
-Also, the atmosphere of the beach in the morning is incomparable.
-Since there is no infrastructure nearby, the charm of the beach is preserved, but you should remember to bring umbrellas and enough provisions.
-Our tip: After a nice day at the beach, we recommend a visit to nearby Gallipoli.
+For many, it is the beach par excellence, and it is said that once you’ve been there, you’ll definitely return.
+Even in winter, this is a beautiful, warm place and is perfect for a picnic, as the landscape is stunning.
+During the peak season, however, it’s best to try to arrive early in the morning to secure a nice spot.
+Also, the beach’s atmosphere in the morning is incomparable.
+Since there is no infrastructure nearby, the beach’s charm is preserved, but you should remember to bring umbrellas and enough provisions.
+Our tip: After a beautiful day at the beach, we recommend a visit to nearby Gallipoli.
 The small coastal town boasts old alleys and really good restaurants, such as Pizzeria Don Vincenzo.

 10. Spiaggia La Cinta – Sardinia

-Also interesting: The 11 most beautiful beaches in Portugal on the Algarve
+Also interesting: The 11 most beautiful beaches in Portugal’s Algarve

 Budelli is a small island off Sardinia and holds the secret of a very special beach.
-The Spiaggia Rosa, as the name suggests, has pink sand.
-The unusual color is created by shell remnants of a certain type of coral found in the seagrass meadows off the island.
-A few years ago, access to the beach was closed to protect it–but you can admire it from a distance from a boat and take great vacation photos.
-For swimming at the beach, you can switch to the nearby Spiaggia di Cavalieri.
+Spiaggia Rosa, as the name suggests, has pink sand.
+The unusual color is due to shell fragments of a particular type of coral found in the seagrass meadows off the island.
+A few years ago, access to the beach was closed to protect it–but you can admire it from a distance by boat and take great vacation photos.
+For swimming, you can head to the nearby Spiaggia di Cavalieri.

 12. Isola Bella – Sicily